bgulla/boozer/README.md

 ## Updates
 * 5-22-2018: Temperature sensors are now optional.
 * 7-1-2018: Toolkit functionality finally documented.
 Reset tap db values and more.
+* 3-2019: new docker image (boozerbar/boozer). new console logging. more flexible config.